OfficeDev/teams-toolkit/templates/ts/api-plugin-from-scratch/README.md

 # Overview of API Plugin from New API Template

-## Known issues

-Currently, this project is unable to run successfully.

-- The Teams manifest schema hasn't been finalized yet.
-As a result, some actions in the teamsapp.local.yaml and teamsapp.yaml files may fail to execute, such as `validateManifest`, `validateAppPackage` and `extendToM365`.
-- This POC is built based on the latest known [Type B schema](https://spec-hub.azurewebsites.net/specifications/PluginManifest-2.0.html#plugin-manifest-object).
-If there are changes to the definition of the Type B schema in the future, corresponding updates may be required.

 ## Build an API Plugin from a new API with Azure Functions

 This app template allows Teams to interact directly with third-party data, apps, and services, enhancing its capabilities and broadening its range of capabilities.
 It allows Teams to: